Capability: Security Process

 Phase 4: Deploy

 Evaluated and approved security process improvements are implemented in the Deploy phase.
 It is important to perform usability tests as they pertain to tightening of security policy and periodic fire drills to ensure that data processes are efficient.

 For more information on developing security operations and process standards, go to the Security Guidance Portal on Microsoft TechNet at http://www.microsoft.com/technet/security/guidance.

-Developed and implemented two-factor identity and access management policies.
+Developed and implemented advanced two-factor identity and access management policies for highly sensitive data.

-If you have completed the steps listed above, your organization has met the minimum requirement of the Rationalized level for Two-Factor User Authentication, Standard Security Review for New Software Acquisitions, and Data Classification Processes.
+If you have completed the steps listed above, your organization has met the minimum requirement of the Dynamic level for Advanced Two-Factor User Authentication.

 We recommend that you follow additional best practices for security processes addressed at the Microsoft TechNet Security Center.

 Go to the next Self-Assessment question.